SAP Articles

 Key Differences Between General ERP and Manufacturing ERP

 It might sound like a small distinction, but there’s a gap between ERPs made for business and ERPs made for manufacturing.
 One’s designed around processes like invoicing, payroll, customer management.
-The other?
-It’s built to handle operational chaos without blinking.
+The other is built to handle operational confusion without blinking.

 Some differences are subtle: